connectrpc/connect-python/docs/usage.md

 - Use `UNAVAILABLE` for transient failures that should be retried
 - Use `INTERNAL` sparingly - it indicates a bug in your code

+For more detailed guidance on choosing error codes, see the [Connect protocol documentation](https://connectrpc.com/docs/protocol#error-codes).

 ### Providing helpful error messages

 Error messages should help the caller understand what went wrong and how to fix it: